 Red pepper and tomato soup

-Soup is a go-to lunch option for a reason.
-It’s warming, hearty, and often packed with nutrients.
-While tomato soup is forever popular, for a slighter sweeter and more complex taste, you could add red pepper, too.
+Soup is a go-to lunch option for a reason: it’s warming, hearty, and often packed with nutrients.
+While tomato soup is forever popular, for a slightly sweeter and more complex taste, you could add red pepper.
 You’ll have a golden-red bowl of nourishing soup that’s sure to brighten any chilly day.
-For a fiery kick, you could also sprinkle in some chilli flakes.
+For a fiery kick, you could also sprinkle chilli flakes on top.

 Roasted red bell peppers have a sweet and gentle fruity taste that adds depth to traditional tomato soup.
-They’re also rich in antioxidants like vitamin C, beta-carotene, and lycopene.
-In fact, red peppers contain more vitamin C than oranges!
-These nutrients help to reduce inflammation and promote heart health by supporting circulation and reducing blood pressure.
+They’re also rich in antioxidants like vitamin C, beta-carotene, and lycopene – and contain more vitamin C than oranges.
+These nutrients help to reduce inflammation and promote heart health by supporting circulation and lowering blood pressure.

 5. Beetroot pancakes